Are you a reader who values a writer's style as much as the meaning it conveys?

 Stunning Sentences

 I've discovered a little gem of a book that I recommend to any writer working on sentence craft.
-Stunning Sentences (Norton, 1999), one of a series on writing and editing by Bruce Ross-Larson, packs an entire course on style into less than 100 pages.
-There's little theory here, and no grammatical rules; Ross does what I do--he finds effective sentences and shows what the writer has done to make them work.
+Stunning Sentences (Norton, 1999), one of a series on writing and editing by Bruce Ross-Larson, packs an entire course on style into 100 pages.
+There's little theory or rule-based grammar here; Ross does what I do--he finds effective sentences and shows what the writer has done to make them work.
 His examples come from journalism and business, where readers expect not pretty metaphors but hard information and expert opinion efficiently articulated.

 Inversion of conventional sentence order "to shift a word or group of words to the emphatic opening slot and to add cadence":